Edit the item form

 5 Show grid

-To show a faint grid overlay on the item form, select Show grid in the toolbar.
+To show a faint grid overlay on the item form, select Show grid in the app bar.
 This can be helpful when resizing controls and moving them between rows.
 Select Hide grid to remove the overlay.

 6 Define screens

-To see the item form's screen tags, select Define screens in the toolbar.
+To see the item form's screen tags, select Define screens in the app bar.
 These represent scenarios that the item form can be used in.
-If you like, you can create different item forms for different use cases!
+You can create different item forms for different use cases.

-For example, you could have one item form that targets the Boards app (WEB/BOARDS/*), one that targets Alloy Mobile (MOBILE/ALLOYMOB/*), and one that targets Alloy Web (Application on web platform).
+For example, you could have one item form that targets the Boards app (WEB/BOARDS/*), one that targets Alloy Mobile (MOBILE/ALLOYMOB/*) and one that targets Asset Classic (Application on web platform).

 Custom tags